 Late afternoon we arrived at the tropical Hyatt Regency Coconut Point Resort and Spa where we immediately felt the island vibe!
 Welcomed with Champaign or mimosas, we felt relaxed as we listened to the hotel’s amenities and those of their sister property (which can be accessed by a free air-conditioned trolley).

 From our corner room on the 16th floor we had a nice view of the protected landscapes around Estero Bay and the Gulf of Mexico.
 We found the room to be nice sized, even when the travel bed came out!
 I loved having a magnificent view from even the bathroom, though I would have put up a couple more towel racks or bars if I had designed the space.
+Installing a hot tub was an excellent idea.
 Forget something?
 No problem.
 I did not bring a curling iron nor a robe and—voila—loaner items appeared at my request (along with a couple “to keep” items I neglected to include such as slippers, and a few toiletry items).
 The service staff met each request promptly and with a smile.

 We visited the hotel’s Big Hickory Island Beach the next morning.
 Walk down the boardwalk to the dock to meet the boat, and you’re off.

 Insider tip: Arrive early if you want to be in the first group over as it’s the most popular time to depart.

 Later this year the beachside pavilion will have concessions for sale, but for now guests need to pack in snacks, food, and drinks.
 We have a folding rolling cart which came in handy for our munchies, towels (provided by the hotel), shovels, scoops, cameras and sun block (which we sorely under-applied when we “thought” we were being diligent).